 Steps for Cloning Succulents

 Most succulents are slow to germinate from seed and require a high degree of both patience and effort.
-Asexual propagation, or cloning, offers gardeners an easy solution that does not require much specialized equipment.
+Asexual propagation, or cloning, offers gardeners an easy solution that does not require a lot of specialized equipment.
 For general propagation, these tools, materials and environment are required:

 - Planting medium